soyoahn/soyoahn.github.io/_posts/2025-06-21-about-this-blog.md

 ---
 tags: docs
 ---

-## About this blog
+## Blog Creation Notes
-I wanted a simple place to post things and start connecting with people without any built-in social crap.
+I wanted a simple place to post things and start reconnecting with people without any built-in social crap.

 Luckily, I found this generous template: [@chadbaldwin's Building a Free Blog with GitHub Pages in Minutes](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html).

 ---